Jearny58/Jearny58.github.io/_posts/2019-07-06-springboard-chronicles-must-know-data-science-questions.md

 layout: post
 published: false
 title: 'Springboard Chronicles: Must-Know Data Science Questions'
+image: /img/question_mark.jpeg
+date: '2019-07-06'
+subtitle: Notes From KDNuggets "21 Must-Know Data Science Interview Questions" article
 ---
-The following is my review of KDNuggets article titled __21 Must-Know Data Science Interview Questions and Answers__, by Gregory Piatetsky.
+The following is my review of KDNuggets article titled __[21 Must-Know Data Science Interview Questions and Answers](https://www.kdnuggets.com/2016/02/21-data-science-interview-questions-answers.html)__, by Gregory Piatetsky.

 This is another post that serves more as a reference, in that it will be in a note-taking format, as opposed to a traditional blog post with a beginning, middle, and end.
 Additionally, the notes will be from the article and other miscellaneous sources, which will be cited.